-If you have chosen crew and/or equipment, put them face down either on your home island or on the deckplate card of the ship to which you assign them.
-Each crew/equipment takes up one cargo space on a ship.
-No matter what a ship's cargo capacity, it can't carry crew and equipment with a combined point cost more than the ship's point cost.
+If you have chosen crew, put them face down either on your home island or on the deckplate card of the ship to which you assign them.
+Each crew takes up one cargo space on a ship.
+No matter what a ship's cargo capacity, it can't carry crew with a combined point cost more than the ship's point cost.

+Crew can use their abilities only on ships, never on islands.
 If a crew and ship are not of the same nationality, that crew can't use its ability while on that ship.
 A crew with a point cost of 0 can be assigned only to a ship that shares its nationality.
 You must reveal (turn face up) a crew when using its ability, and it must remain face up the remainder of the game.
-Crew and equipment can use their abilities only on ships, never on islands.
-Crew and equipment left on wild islands can be loaded by any ship.

 Linked crew and ships.
-Some crew are "linked" to other crew and ships (as noted by the symbol printed on their cards).
+Some crew are "linked" to other crew and ships (as noted by the § symbol printed on their cards).
 When two linked crew are assigned to the same ship, that ship gets +1 cargo space.
 In the same way, if one crew is assigned to a ship to which it is linked, that ship gets +1 cargo space.
 Multiple links on the same ship are cumulative; that is, a ship gains +1 cargo spaces each time two linked crew are assigned to her, or a crew linked to her is assigned to her.